What happens next in Liz Truss vs Rishi Sunak leadership contest?

 The most recent ConservativeHome online survey of the Tory grassroots also suggested that Ms Truss would beat Mr Sunak in a head-to-contest decided by members.

-However, Mr Sunak set out his pitch to members in a brief video clip after last Wednesday’s results.
+However, Mr Sunak set out his pitch to members in a brief video clip after making it through to the final two.
 He claimed that he is “the only candidate” who can beat Sir Keir Starmer at the next general election.

 Team Sunak has pointed to polling that suggests he is more popular with the wider public and has the best chance of beating a resurgent Labour Party.